Pricing

 Fees for services provided by freelance reporters are generally charged by the page, in addition to an hourly or per diem attendance fee billed to the taking attorney/party.
 It is important to note that transcript page rates reflect the cost of the court reporting service provided, not a duplicating charge you might expect from a copy shop.
 It is also important to note that freelance court reporters are not employed by nor subsidized by state or federal governments for the services they provide.
 Therefore, page rates for transcripts provided by freelance reporters are usually higher than page rates charged by court reporters employed by state or federal courts who are provided with a base salary and benefits.

-In addition to the original page rate, the taking attorney/party is also invoiced hourly or per diem attendance fees.
-Hourly fees are more common than per diem fees and range from $30 to $65 per hour, with either a two- or three-hour minimum, depending on the provider.
-If a transcript is not ordered to be transcribed, the hourly charge is typically about three times the standard hourly rate, commonly $125/hr. but can be as much as $175/hr.
+Attendance fees can be either hourly or per diem, with the most common being hourly.
+Hourly fees range from $30 to $65 per hour, with either a two- or three-hour minimum, depending on the provider.
+If a transcript is not ordered to be transcribed, the hourly charge is typically about three times the standard hourly rate, commonly $125/hr but was $175/hr for one provider.
 For court reporting firms with per diem charges rather than hourly, the taking party can expect to be charged about $100 per half day, with proceedings four hours or more typically incurring a full-day rate of $180 to $200.

 As of June 2023, the effective base page rate for a certified copy of a deposition transcript in the Kansas City area generally ranges from $2.25 to $3.55/pg.
-The effective base page rate takes into account the practice of some firms that use fewer characters per line, expand standard pages, add filler-text pages, and charge transcript page rates for word index pages1
+The effective base page rate takes into account the practice of some firms that use fewer characters per line, expand standard pages, add filler-text pages, and charge transcript page rates for word index pages1.
+See Additional Services and Fees below.

 Freelance base page rates on the original and copies can increase with additional services requested and other factors, including but not limited to: